How this blog is made

 🔗GitLab

-I use Gitlab as a hosting service both for the code and the rendered content.
+I use Gitlab as a hosting service for the code, because it’s the only non-GitHub option available in Cloudflare Pages.
 The CI setup is pretty straightforward:

 1. Install Zola